Last updated on February 23rd, 2021 at 07:35 am

 Source: Livia – The science behind Livia, a drug-free Class II medical device developed by iPulse Medical.

 How does Ova+ work?

 How does Monthli work?

 Real customer reviews

 Ovira Reviews: What are customers saying online?

-Out of 148 reviews on its website, Ovira received 144 5-star reviews and 4 4-star reviews.
+Ovira received 584 5-star reviews out of 680 total reviews.
 Not bad!
 Many women reflected on how Ovira finally provided the pain relief they had been searching for in other treatments and methods and that they would highly recommend Ovira to others dealing with monthly period pain.

 Another feature lauded by several users was the impressive battery life.
 The long-lasting charge makes it possible to reap the benefits of TENS throughout the entire day.

 I did come across a reoccurring critique of the electrode pads (dubbed “Love Handles”), that they eventually lose their stickiness.
 To help keep the Love Handles sticky for as long as possible, Ovira recommends wiping them with a damp cloth once a week.
 Unless you regularly use Ovira during exercise, you should be able to re-use the electrode pads as often as needed for up to a month.

 Livia has racked up an impressive 5,300+ testimonials on their review page, with a 4.5-star rating on average.
 The Livia Facebook page also has 5 out of 5 stars based on the opinion of 247 people.
 To be honest, I can’t remember ever seeing a product with that many glowing reviews!
 Here is some of their feedback: